BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Background

 \subsubsection{Approach 1: Reservation-based systems.}

 Reservation-based schedulers like Ray \cite{moritz2018ray} and Tiresias \cite{gu2019tiresias} and others \cite{hu2023lucid,xiao2020antman} ask the customer to specify the GPU requirements of each of their jobs.
 For these systems, the goal is to provide the resources demanded for each job as quickly as possible.
 To this end, Ray uses very simple heuristics related to data locality and load balancing, but does not explicitly aim to minimize the average JCT across jobs.
-Tiresias recommends using the Gittins index as a scheduling heuristic, ignoring the fact the Gittins index is suboptimal when scheduling multiserver jobs unless the system load is extremely heavy \cite{scully2020gittins}.
-Ray allows autoscaling, while Tiresias does not, but all reservation-based systems inherently defer the cost-performance tradeoff to the customer and provide no decision support in how to set GPU requirements for different training jobs.
+Tiresias recommends using the Gittins index as a scheduling heuristic, ignoring the fact the Gittins index is suboptimal when scheduling multiserver jobs outside of very heavy load \cite{scully2020gittins}.
+Ray allows autoscaling, while Tiresias does not, but all reservation-based systems inherently defer the cost-performance tradeoff to the customer and provide no decision support in how to set GPU requirements.
 Moreover, relying on customer-generated reservations also prevents the system from changing job allocations to respond to changes in a job or the overall workload.